Sustainable Visual Arts Network

 Communication

-The Green Art website and the Sustainable Visual Arts Network have a joint social media channel on Instagram (@vihreataide), which also serves as the network's external communication channel for meetings, events and current discussion topics.
+The Green Art website and the Sustainable Visual Arts Network have a social media channel on Instagram (@vihreataide), which serves as the network's external communication channel for meetings, events and current discussion topics.

 Chair organisations will draw up a communication plan for the year, according to their own resources.